How to Keep a Warehouse Cool During Hot Weather | Infographic

 OSHA requires employers to keep records of serious injuries or incidents in the workplace.
 This includes heat stroke and other heat-related issues if treatment beyond basic first aid is needed.

 CertifyMe.net is the leading online forklift certification specialist.
 Since 1999, we’ve trained thousands of clients.
 CM also provides safety training online.
 Our courses are fast, convenient, and affordable.
-As with all CM courses, training can be completed in as little as an hour.
 All materials are available online 24/7.
 Courses can be taken at your convenience using a digital device.
 Training can be completed at any time and anywhere there’s an Internet connection available.
 To learn more about our OSHA-approved training, call one of our Safety Representatives at 888-699-4800 or contact us online today.

 Learn More About Staying Cool in a Warehouse